 What a surprise!
-Icon painting found me, the practice is from the Orthodox faith, I am not Orthodox.
+Icon painting found me.
+The practice is from the Orthodox faith, I am not Orthodox.
 I am a woman painting icons outside the tradition with no authority from them so my painted icons are not considered sacred.
 Scared or not, I know the work has been done with a sincere love of God.
-I resist definitions about who is in or out?

-I never feel like I have been away form God, the doors to church are always open.
-The prodigal son story is all about coming home and being loved, the Father always has plenty of space in all the houses and in all icon painting.
+I never feel like I have been away from God, church doors are always open.
+The prodigal son story is all about coming home and being loved.
+The Father has plenty of space in all his house and in all icon painting.